Holt Castle

-Holt Castle (Castell Holt) was a medieval castle in the town of Holt, Wrexham County Borough, Wales.
-Work began in the 13th century during the Welsh Wars, the castle was sited on the Welsh–English border by the banks of the River Dee.
+Holt Castle (Castell Holt) was a medieval castle on the Welsh–English border, by the banks of the River Dee, in the village of Holt, Wrexham County Borough, Wales.
+Work began on the castle in the 13th century during the Welsh Wars.

 In the medieval period, the five-towered fortress was actually known as Castrum Leonis or Castle Lyons because it had a lion motif carved into the stonework above its main gate.
 In the 17th century, almost all the stonework was removed from the site; only the sandstone foundation and a small amount of masonry survives.

 Construction

 The castle, which was constructed between 1277 and 1311, was built from local sandstone on top of a 12 m high promontory.
 It was shaped like a pentagon with towers at each corner.

 The castle had a stepped ramp up to a main gateway, barbican, inner ward, postern and curtain walls.
 There was also a water-filled moat that was fed from the River Dee.

 The design of the castle featured towers that were built against the face of the rock outside the curtain wall, similar to the inner wards at Ruthin and at Conwy.